Hugh Barclay (lawyer)

-Hugh Barclay (1799–1884), was a Scottish lawyer and sheriff substitute of Perthshire.
+Hugh Barclay (1799–1884) was a Scottish lawyer and sheriff substitute of Perthshire.

-Life

-Barclay was descended from the old Barclay family of Fife, and was born on 18 January 1799 in Glasgow, where his father was a merchant.
+Barclay descended from the old Barclay family of Fife, and was born on 18 January 1799 in Glasgow, where his father was a merchant.
 After serving his apprenticeship as a law agent he was admitted a member of the Glasgow faculty in 1821.
 In 1829 he was appointed sheriff-substitute of the western district of Perthshire, and in 1833 sheriff-substitute of the county.
-He died at his residence at Early-bank, Craigie, near Perth, on 1 February 1884, having for several years been the oldest judge in Scotland.

-Published works

-Barclay was the author of A Digest of the Law of Scotland, with special reference to the Office and Duties of the Justice of the Peace, 1852–3, a work which had several editions.
+Barclay wrote A Digest of the Law of Scotland, with special reference to the Office and Duties of the Justice of the Peace, 1852–3, a work which had several editions.
 With editions of various other legal works, he also published: